Alan Yang: Writing

 In 2009, Variety magazine named Yang one of "10 Screenwriters to Watch."
-He worked on Last Call with Carson Daly and South Park before landing a job in 2008 as a staff writer for the then-upcoming NBC comedy Parks and Recreation.
-During the six months before that job began, he wrote two screenplays, White Dad and Gay Dude.
-White Dad was sold to Sony in 2008, and Gay Dude was on the Hollywood blacklist before being sold to Lionsgate Films in 2011 and released in 2014 as Date and Switch, starring Nicholas Braun and Dakota Johnson.
+He worked on Last Call with Carson Daly and South Park before becoming a staff writer for the NBC comedy Parks and Recreation.
+During the six months before that job, he wrote two screenplays, White Dad and Gay Dude.
+White Dad was sold to Sony in 2008, and Gay Dude made the Hollywood blacklist before being sold to Lionsgate Films in 2011 and released in 2014 as Date and Switch, starring Nicholas Braun and Dakota Johnson.

-In 2012, Yang started writing a sitcom about a father-son relationship; when Parks and Rec producer Greg Daniels suggested he make the characters Asian, Yang declined as he assumed it would not be successful.
+In 2012, Yang started writing a sitcom about a father-son relationship.
+When Parks and Rec producer Greg Daniels suggested he make the characters Asian, Yang declined as he assumed it would not be successful.
 On Parks and Recreation, Yang became friends with actor/comedian Aziz Ansari, and the two later co-created Master of None, which was well received—especially for its diverse cast and subject matter—and earned four Emmy nominations.
 Yang and Ansari won the Emmy for Outstanding Writing for a Comedy Series for their Master of None episode, "Parents."
-Yang said in an interview that Brian's character in the episode, played by Kelvin Yu, was largely based on himself and his family.
-"It's based on my dad, Aziz's dad, and our families in general.
+According to Yang, the episode was largely "based on my dad, Aziz's dad, and our families in general.
 A lot of that stuff was written as conversations that Aziz and I would have."
 Yang and Ansari were also awarded a Peabody Award in May 2016.

-According to Yang, while topics on the show include racial diversity and racism, the main goal is to be authentic to their life experiences.
+While topics included racial diversity and racism, the show strived to be authentic to life experiences.
 "We try to do a blend in our show of what we talk about in our real lives," he told Variety in June 2016.
 "There's an episode or two about being Indian or Asian on TV, about dealing with your parents who are immigrants — but we fall in love, we have work trouble, we have all these other stories that make the characters more well rounded."

 In 2016, Yang wrote the second episode of The Good Place and directed an episode in the show's second season.

 In 2018, he reunited with Matt Hubbard, who worked on Parks and Recreation with Yang, to create Amazon's Forever, a comedy-drama series starring Fred Armisen and Maya Rudolph.
 Yang and Hubbard collaborated again in 2022, co-creating Loot for Apple TV +, also starring Maya Rudolph.